Morena 6 support resources

 Your scanning activity.

-while (source.hasMoreImages());
+} while (source.hasMoreImages());

-How to detect a paper jam?
+How can I detect a paper jam?

 IMAGEABORTED = The image creation process was deliberately aborted.